Jacqueline Kennedy Onassis: Mourning period and later public appearances

 On November 29, 1963—a week after her husband's assassination—Kennedy was interviewed in Hyannis Port by Theodore H. White of Life magazine.
 In that session, she compared the Kennedy years in the White House to King Arthur's mythical Camelot, commenting that the President often played the title song of Lerner and Loewe's musical recording before retreating to bed.
 She also quoted Queen Guinevere from the musical, trying to express how the loss felt.
 The era of the Kennedy administration has subsequently been referred to as the "Camelot Era", although historians have later argued that the comparison is not appropriate, with Robert Dallek stating that Kennedy's "effort to lionize [her husband] must have provided a therapeutic shield against immobilizing grief."

 Kennedy and her children remained in the White House for two weeks following the assassination.
-Wanting to "do something nice for Jackie," President Johnson offered an ambassadorship to France to her, aware of her heritage and fondness for the country's culture, but she turned the offer down, as well as follow-up offers of ambassadorships to Mexico and the United Kingdom.
+Wanting to "do something nice for Jackie", President Johnson offered an ambassadorship to France to her, aware of her heritage and fondness for the country's culture, but she turned the offer down, as well as follow-up offers of ambassadorships to Mexico and the United Kingdom.
 At her request, Johnson renamed the Florida space center the John F. Kennedy Space Center a week after the assassination.
 Kennedy later publicly praised Johnson for his kindness to her.

 Kennedy spent 1964 in mourning and made few public appearances.
-It has been speculated that she may have been suffering from undiagnosed post-traumatic stress disorder due to intrusive flashbacks.
 In the winter following the assassination, she and the children stayed at Averell Harriman's home in Georgetown.
-On January 14, 1964, Kennedy made a televised appearance from the office of the Attorney General, thanking the public for the "hundreds of thousands of messages" she had received since the assassination, and said she had been sustained by America's affection for her late husband.
+On January 14, 1964, Kennedy made a televised appearance from the office of the attorney general, thanking the public for the "hundreds of thousands of messages" she had received since the assassination, and said she had been sustained by America's affection for her late husband.
 She purchased a house for herself and her children in Georgetown but sold it later in 1964 and bought a 15th-floor penthouse apartment for $250,000 at 1040 Fifth Avenue in Manhattan in the hopes of having more privacy.
+During the summer of 1964, Kennedy retreated to Salutation in Glen Cove, Long Island.